Dunkin' Donuts: 1963–1998: Bob Rosenberg

 In 1963, Rosenberg's son Bob became CEO of the company at age 25, and Dunkin' Donuts opened its hundredth location that year.
 Dunkin' Donuts was a subsidiary of Universal Food Systems at the time, a conglomerate of 10 small food-service businesses, and Dunkin' Donuts locations varied greatly in their menu options, with some selling full breakfasts and others serving only doughnuts and coffee.

 In the following years, the other businesses in the Universal Food Systems portfolio were sold or closed, and the company was renamed to Dunkin' Donuts.
 The menu and shop format was standardized, and various new menu items were introduced.
-In the early 1980s counter service and ceramic coffee cups were replaced by self-service counters and paper cups.
+In the early 1980s, counter service and ceramic coffee cups were replaced by self-service counters and paper cups.
 The chain went public in 1968 and was acquired by Baskin-Robbins owner Allied Lyons in 1990.
-By 1998, the brand had grown to 2,500 locations worldwide with $2 billion in annual sales.

 Dunkin' Donuts expanded in the 1990s by buying out two rival chains: Mister Donut (which was founded by Bill Rosenberg's former partner Harry Winokur) and Dawn Donuts.